geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---
 # Centrality of scholars to making a better scholarly web

-Going beyond the academic paper requires a more literate scholar
+To go beyond the academic paper we will increasingly need help from literate scholars.
+HELP NOW PLEASE!

+- An understanding that their works are increasingly diffuse

-Going beyond requires scholars to adequately signpost related or adjacent scholarly entities
+Going beyond requires adequate signposting of related or adjacent scholarly entities

-Advocating; communicating...
+'To do' for open research / scholarly communications teams: advocate; communicate; train.

 ---
 # Where art thou, PID literacy?
-Difficulties on open research culture generally
+- Challenges within the open research culture space generally
+- Open data, data management planning (DMP), etc.
+-

+But:

-Enthusiasm for PIDs in scholarship; perceived positively
+- Enthusiasm for PIDs in scholarship; perceived positively

 Radical improvement of 'digital scholarship' skills necessary Skills deficit notable across all disciplines, though better in some